 CHOCOLATE ORANGE SUGAR HEARTS

-265g butter, softened
+- 265g butter, softened

-300g castor sugar
+- 300g castor sugar

-3 large eggs
+- 3 large eggs

 - 2 tbsp finely grated orange rind (about 2 oranges)

-2 tsp vanilla extract
+- 2 tsp vanilla extract

-600g cake flour
+- 600g cake flour

-1 tbsp baking powder
+- 1 tbsp baking powder

-3/4 tsp salt
+- ¾ tsp salt

-150g dark chocolate chips
+- 150g dark chocolate chips

-extra flour for dusting
+- extra flour for dusting

-100g dark choc for drizzling (optional)
+- 100g dark chocolate for drizzling (optional)

-Step 1.)
+1.)
 Cream the butter and castor sugar together until pale and soft.
 Add the eggs, orange rind and vanilla extract and mix together.

-Step 2.)
+2.)
 Combine the flour, baking powder, salt and chocolate chips in a bowl.
 Add this to the butter mixture and mix gently until the dough comes together and everything is combined.

-Step 3.)
+3.)
 Wrap the dough in plastic wrap and refrigerate for an hour.

-Step 5.)
+5.)
 Pop the tray in the oven for 6 minutes, then rotate the tray 180 degrees and bake for a further 4-6 minutes, or until the edges and bases of the cookies are starting to turn golden.
-IMPORTANT: Baking time will depend on the size of your cookies!
-Place the cookies on a cooling rack.
+Transfer the cookies to a cooling rack.